Black Loyalist: Postwar treatment

-Black Loyalists found the northern climate and frontier conditions in Nova Scotia difficult and were subject to discrimination by other Loyalist settlers, many of them slaveholders.
+Black Loyalists found the northern climate and frontier conditions in Nova Scotia difficult and were subject to discrimination by other Loyalist settlers, many of them enslavers.
 In July 1784, Black Loyalists in Shelburne were targeted in the Shelburne Riots, the first recorded race riots in Canadian history.
-Crown officials granted land to the Black Loyalists of lesser quality and that were more rocky and less fertile than that given to White Loyalists.
+Crown officials granted lesser quality lands to the Black Loyalists, which were more rocky and less fertile than those given to White Loyalists.
 In 1792, the British government offered Black Loyalists the chance to resettle in a new colony in Sierra Leone.
 The Sierra Leone Company was established to manage its development.
 Half of the Black Loyalists in Nova Scotia, nearly 1200, departed the country and moved permanently to Sierra Leone.
+The majority of Black teachers, preachers and leaders moved, resulting in significant disruption to Black Loyalist communities and institutions.
 They set up the community of "Freetown".

-In 1793, the British transported another 3,000 Blacks to Florida, Nova Scotia and England as free men and women.
-Their names were recorded in the Book of Negroes by Sir Carleton.
+In 1793, the British transported another 3,000 Blacks to Florida, Nova Scotia, and England as free men and women.
+Their names were recorded in the Book of Negroes by Sir Guy Carleton.

 Approximately 300 free Black people in Savannah refused to evacuate at the end of the war, fearing they would be re-enslaved once they arrived in the West Indies.
-They established an independent colony in swamps near Savannah River, though by 1786 most of them were discovered and returned to slavery, as Southern planters ignored the fact that they had been freed by the British during the war.
-When the British ceded the colonies of East Florida and West Florida back to Spain per the terms of the Treaty of Paris, hundreds of free Black people which had been transported there from the South were left behind as British forces pulled out of the region.
+They established an independent colony in swamps near Savannah River, though by 1786, most of them were discovered and re-enslaved, as Southern planters ignored the fact that the British had freed them during the war.
+When the British ceded the colonies of East Florida and West Florida back to Spain per the terms of the Treaty of Paris, hundreds of free Black people who had been transported there from the South were left behind as British forces pulled out of the region.